Welcome to Parents Corner, a resource aimed at parents seeking a no-nonsense guide to understanding the use of cellphones by the youth.

 Dr Pieter Streicher is the managing director of BulkSMS.com.
 Pieter regularly writes articles providing advice to consumers and businesses on mobile billing, responsible messaging and the mobile internet.
 From 2005 – 2009 he sat on the management committee of the Wireless Application Service Provider Association (WASPA), the body that regulates the South African mobile messaging industry.
 He has also been active in WASPA’s CodeCom, the committee that puts in place the Code of Conduct and Adverting Rules for the local mobile industry.

 Glen Thompson writes extensively on mobile messaging and has worked on many projects researching the impact of ICTs on society and the economy.
-He works on the compliance desk at BulkSMS.com and is on the regulations and guideline working group of the Mobile Marketing Association (South African Local Council).
+He works on the compliance desk at BulkSMS.com.

 Previous guest bloggers are: